help-me-mom/ng-mocks/README.md

 [to the top](#table-of-contents)

----

 ### How to mock pipes

-`ng-mocks` has a `MockPipe` function that creates mock pipes with an empty or a custom handler.
+**A mock pipe in Angular tests** can be created by `MockPipe` function.
+The second parameter of the function accepts a custom transform callback.

 - `MockPipe( Pipe )` - returns a mock class of `Pipe` pipe that always transforms to `undefined`.
 - `MockPipe( Pipe, value => 'fake' )` - returns a mock class of `Pipe` pipe that transforms to `fake`.